MonkeyIsNull/TinyTotVM/README.md

 > „Ohne Kaffee keine Erleuchtung – auch nicht für Maschinen."

+TinyTotVM is a tiny, stack-based virtual machine written in Rust.

+This repo is, in essence, a toy-box for my experiments in writing a VM.
+It's not expected to be used for production usage in anything.
+That said, if you want to play around with it, have at it.
+At some point I'll update my long-term goals for it and post them someplace here, at least so I remember them.

+## Braggart Version
 **TinyTotVM** is a comprehensive, stack-based virtual machine written in Rust with advanced language features including float arithmetic, objects, function pointers, closures & lambdas, exception handling, module system, standard library, and comprehensive debugging support.

 ## Features